gravitational/teleport/docs/faq.md

 **Do you offer commercial support for Teleport?**

-Yes, we plan on offering commercial support soon which will include:
+Yes, we offer commercial support which includes:

 * Commercial version of Teleport which includes multi-cluster capabilities, integration with enterprise identity management (LDAP and others) and custom features.